-Award Type Award Description Award Learning Outcomes Target Award Master of Arts - MA See Learning Outcomes Below Alternative Exit Postgraduate Certificate - PC Demonstrate good journalism skills such as news gathering, writing and production in print, online and broadcast.
-Demonstrate a critical understanding of various theoretical approaches to the study of journalism.
-Demonstrate an awareness of legal and ethical dimensions in journalism practice Demonstrate a critical approach to the analysis of the development and operation of media.
-Demonstrate a comparative understanding of the roles that media play in society.
-Demonstrate effective transferral skills such as written and oral communication skills, IT and research skills.
-Undertake self-directed research for essays, projects and creative productions involving sustained independent and autonomous enquiry.
-Alternative Exit Postgraduate Diploma - PD Demonstrate professional journalism skills such as news gathering, writing and production in print, online and broadcast; Demonstrate a systematic and critical understanding of various theoretical approaches to the study of journalism; Demonstrate a critical awareness of the complex legal and ethical dimensions in journalism practice and media operation; Demonstrate a critical approach to the analysis of the development and operation of media; Demonstrate a comparative understanding of the roles that media play in society; Demonstrate a systematic understanding of the role journalism plays in the UK's democratic framework as well as the practicalities of reporting on political institutions; Demonstrate effective transferral skills such as written and oral communication skills, IT and research skills.
-Demonstrate a critical understanding of the students' own creative processes and practice through engagement in and critical analysis of one or more production practices; Demonstrate the ability to synthesise ideas and conceptual frameworks from different sources of knowledge and from different academic disciplines; Undertake self-directed research for essays, projects and creative productions involving sustained independent and autonomous enquiry; Be creative and self-reflexive in producing output for a variety of audiences and in a variety of media forms; Utilise the journalism skills in a variety of careers, including media, public relations, marketing, press officer and so on.
+Award Type Award Description Award Learning Outcomes Target Award Master of Arts - MA N/A Alternative Exit Postgraduate Diploma - PD Demonstrate professional journalism skills such as news gathering, writing and production in print, online and broadcast; Demonstrate a systematic and critical understanding of various theoretical approaches to the study of journalism; Demonstrate a critical awareness of the complex legal and ethical dimensions in journalism practice and media operation; Demonstrate a critical approach to the analysis of the development and operation of media; Demonstrate a comparative understanding of the roles that media play in society; Demonstrate a systematic understanding of the role journalism plays in Greece's democratic framework as well as the practicalities of reporting on political institutions; Demonstrate effective transferral skills such as written and oral communication skills, IT and research skills.
+Demonstrate a critical understanding of the students' own creative processes and practice through engagement in and critical analysis of one or more production practices; Demonstrate the ability to synthesise ideas and conceptual frameworks from different sources of knowledge and from different academic disciplines; Undertake self-directed research for essays, projects and creative productions involving sustained independent and autonomous enquiry; Be creative and self-reflexive in producing output for a variety of audiences and in a variety of careers, including media, public relations, marketing, press officer and so on.